If you were injured or lost a loved one in a cargo truck accident, you may be entitled to compensation.

 While you are recovering from your injuries, managing communications between all these involved people can become complicated.
 When you work with Bressman Law, you get to focus on recovering while we take on your legal responsibilities.
 Not only can we manage all communications with the involved parties, but we can also hold them accountable for your damages.
 Reach out to our team today.

-For a free legal consultation with a cargo truck accidents lawyer serving Delaware, call (614) 538-1116
+For a free legal consultation with a cargo truck accident attorney in Delaware, call (614) 538-1116

 Types of Possible Recoverable Damages

 The types of damages you are seeking rest on the details of your case.
 The severity of your injuries, who was involved, and the extent of the crash will all factor into your chances of financial recovery.

 If your case is successful, you could recover the cost of: